Getting Around in Guatemala

 Guatemalan roads can be hazardous and have poor signage.
 Driving etiquette is also quite different in Guatemala — it’s not uncommon to pass on blind curves, for example.
 Take caution while exploring this country in a rental car.

 Buses are the main method of transportation for most Guatemalans, and many travelers choose to save money by taking buses.
 Often referred to as “chicken buses”, these local inter- and intracity buses are often set in old U.S. school buses.
 They can be crowded and you might have to stand for the entire bus ride.
-However, they are very inexpensive and are thus a good option for economically minded travelers.
+However, they are very inexpensive, and thus, are a good option for economically minded travelers.
 They’ll also give you a real taste of the local Guatemalan lifestyle.
 The buses go most everywhere and stop anywhere.
 Do note, however, that robberies and accidents have occurred on public buses.

 There are also first-class (primera clase) buses running between major Guatemalan destinations, including Guatemala City, Huehuetenango, Quetzaltenango, Flores, Cobán, and Puerto Barrios.
 On these buses you’re guaranteed to have your own seat, and some buses even have restrooms.
 The buses are set in large luxury coaches.